PugetBench for Premiere ProWritten on December 11, 2019 by Matt Bach

 The scoring system used in our benchmark is based on the performance relative to the FPS of the test media.
 If the media is 29.97FPS and the system plays it back at 29.97FPS, that results in a score of "100".
 Likewise, if it can only play back at half the FPS, the score would be "50".
 Scores for Live Playback cannot go above 100 (since you cannot play at faster than the media's FPS), although scores for Exporting can go well above 100 depending on the performance of the system.

-The Live Playback and Export scores are all combined into the "Standard", and "Full" Overall scores depending on the benchmark preset you chose.
+The Live Playback and Export scores are all combined into the "Standard", and "Extended" Overall scores depending on the benchmark preset you chose.

 Version 0.86 BETA